vanheeringen-lab/gimmemotifs/docs/tutorials.rst

 The two motif files, ``motif.count.txt.gz`` and ``motif.score.txt.gz`` contain the motif scan results.
 The ``activity.*.out.txt`` files are tables with the results of the individual methods.
 The main result is ``final.out.txt``, which integrates all individual methods in a final score.
-This score represents the combined result of multiple methods.
+This z-score represents the combined result of multiple methods.
-The individual results from different methods are ranked from high-scoring motif to low-scoring motif and then aggregated using the rank aggregation method from `Kolde, 2012 <https://www.ncbi.nlm.nih.gov/pubmed/22247279>`_.
-The score that is shown is the -log10(p-value).
+The individual results from different methods are ranked from high-scoring motif to low-scoring motif and converted to z-scores using the inverse normal transformation.
+The z-scores from individual methods are then combined using Stouffer's method.
+The score that is shown is the aggregated z-score.
+A higher z-score means that presence of the motif or a higher motif score is associated with higher signal in a specific sample.
-This procedure is then repeated with the ranking reversed.
-These are shown as negative values.

 The file ``gimme.maelstrom.report.html`` contains a graphical summary of this file that can be opened in your web browser.